 So, here we are.
 My offer to buy a house has been accepted with the commitment to buy, documents signed on the Friday afternoon.
-Saturday afternoon the signing of final documents for the sale and subsequent payment, bliss!
+Saturday afternoon, the signing of final documents for the sale and subsequent payment of my old house – bliss!
 This will all be explained in more depth in the following article.

-I was constantly looking for any signs of a reaction to me not actually being a woman, but tried to get on with the job maintaining my composure.
+I was constantly looking for any signs of a reaction of anyone figuring out I was not actually a woman, but tried to get on with the job maintaining my composure.
 Time to be in the kitchen and 90 starters to prepare.
 Kerry began cooking the main dish while I began slicing terrine for the first batch of starters.
 I was joined by Kenny’s sister who assisted in plating.
 We got on very well from the start, chatting and joking as we dressed plate after plate.
 Then onto the next course, another 90 starters.
-By this time people were arriving and the hour for serving was fast approaching.
+By this time people were arriving and the hour for service was fast approaching.
 There was a nice atmosphere in the kitchen although we had discovered that the dishwasher was not working and there was a problem lighting the oven.

 The time had come for the mayor gave a short speech before we began serving the first course.
 The immediate reaction to the starters was good and a first encounter with Kenny and us, his team.
-We worked great as a team and everyone was there to support our great friend Kenny in his new ventre.
-On to 2nd and 3rd courses.
-A lemon sorbet with Limoncello added just before serving followed the starters before the main dish.
-That commenced swiftly we had cleared the tables.
+We worked great as a team and everyone was there to support our friend Kenny in his new ventre.
+On to second and third courses.
+A palete cleansing lemon sorbet with Limoncello added just before serving followed the starters before the main dish swiftly once tables were cleared.
 Three of us dishing up and four serving.
 Wine was flowing quite slowly with the diners, but the food was being enjoyed regardless.
-The cheese course and finally the dessert which they surprisingly all eaten and clean plates returning to the kitchen once more.
+The cheese course and finally the dessert, which they surprisingly had all eaten.
+The return of very clean plates to the kitchen once more.
 As soon as it was polite enough to begin clearing tables, I went out and began chatting to the diners while collecting their empty plates and glasses.
 The feedback was great.

 The part where we become the washing up staff and cleaners had kicked in, we were all keen to get done quickly as it was now after 4pm.
 While working together the chat, laughter and good humour continued as it did throughout that day.
 We were motivated by a couple of bottles of champagne that was kindly given to us by the man who arranged the lunch.
 So, with spirits and glasses lifted we steamed through or our work.

-I drove home that night not only having had such a great day, I also had five new friends and I received wages too.
-Life felt so good and I hadn’t moved house yet!
+I drove home that night not only having had such a great day, but full of confidence and also had five new friends.
+Plus I got paid too.
+Life felt so good at that moment and I hadn’t moved house yet!